voluzi/cosmopilot/docs/02-usage/05-persistence-and-backup.md

 ## Snapshots

 `Cosmopilot` allows configuring periodic snapshots of volumes in order to back up node data.
-It is also possible to set a retention period, for proper clean up of old snapshots (by default they are keept forever).
+It is also possible to configure cleanup of old snapshots using either time-based retention or count-based retention (by default snapshots are kept forever).

 ::: warning NOTE
 When configured on `ChainNodeSet`group, `snapshots` are only taken on one of the nodes of the group (the first node).